Sarnak's M\"obius disjointness for dynamical systems with singular spectrum and dissection of M\"obius flow: Veech's Conjecture and Proof of Veech's theorem (Theorem ).

 \begin{cor} For each $\eta \in \mathcal{I}_S(\bmu)$, the dynamical system $(X_{\A_3}, \B(\A_3),\eta ,S)$ is spectrally isomorphic to $(X_{\A_2}\times \Omega_0, \nu_M \times b(\frac12,\frac12), \psi_0)$. \end{cor} \begin{proof} Our proof of Theorem \ref{main} shows that for any $\eta\in \mathcal{I}_S(\bmu)$ the unitary operator on the closed invariant subspace $L^2(X_{\A_3},\Pi (S),\eta)^{\perp}$ has countable Lebesgue spectrum and on $L^2(X_{\A_3},\Pi (S),\eta)$ has discrete spectrum, independent of $\eta$.
 Thus for any $\eta\in \mathcal{I}_S(\bmu)$ the system $(X_{\A_3},\B(\A_3),\eta ,S)$ is spectrally isomorphic to $(X_{\A_2}\times \Omega_0, \nu_M \times b(\frac12,\frac12), \psi_0)$. \end{proof}

-\begin{rem}\ \begin{enumerate}[(1)] \item W. Veech's theorem proves that the system $(X_{\A_2}\times \Omega_0, \nu_M \times b(\frac12,\frac12), \psi_0)$ is measure theoretically isomorphic to $(X_{\A_3}, \B(\A_3), \eta_M,S)$.
+\begin{rem}\ \begin{enumerate} \item W. Veech's theorem proves that the system $(X_{\A_2}\times \Omega_0, \nu_M \times b(\frac12,\frac12), \psi_0)$ is measure theoretically isomorphic to $(X_{\A_3}, \B(\A_3), \eta_M,S)$.
 Let us point out also that the spectral type of $(X_{\A_2}\times \Omega_0, \nu_M \times b(\frac12,\frac12), \psi_0)$ is given by the sum of discrete measure and a countable Lebesgue component.
 The discrete measure is exactly the spectral measure of the rotation on the group $G=\prod_{p \in \pr} \Z/p^2\Z$.

-\item We further notice that if $(X_{\A_3}, \Pi(S), \eta_M,S)$ and $(X_{\A_3}, \Pi_{\eta}(S), \eta ,S)$ are spectrally isomorphic, then again the hypothesis of Veech conjecture holds and hence by the Veech Theorem \ref{Veech}, Sarnak conjecture holds.
-We thus make the following conjecture between Chowla conjecture and Veech's conjecture.
+\item We further notice that if $(X_{\A_3}, \Pi(S), \eta_M,S)$ and $(X_{\A_3}, \Pi_{\eta}(S), \eta ,S)$ are spectrally isomorphic, then again the hypothesis of Veech conjecture holds and hence by Veech theorem (Theorem \ref{Veech}), Sarnak conjecture holds.
+We thus make the following conjecture between Chowla conjecture and Veech's conjecture. \end{enumerate} \end{rem}